fzankl/gitbook-plugin-flexible-alerts/README.md

 # GitBook Plugin: Modern Alerts

 This GitBook Plugin converts blockquotes into beautiful alerts.
-Look and feel can be configured so the alerts fit your needs.
+Look and feel can be configured so the alerts fit your needs (some examples are shown below).

 ![Sample alerts created with plugin 'modern-alerts'](https://user-images.githubusercontent.com/44210522/50688702-ea774f00-1026-11e9-9281-ca615cb466f5.jpg)